pradel/twoblocks/README.md

 - Use your phone / laptop camera to scan a qrcode
 - Add an account manually
 - Dark theme
-- Data stored on the storage of your choice using Blockstack
+- Data stored encrypted on the storage of your choice using Blockstack

 ## 📚 Setup